jwebber007/stocks/README.md

 A free, lightweight, blazing-fast static page to get stock quotes using the [IEX API](https://iextrading.com/developer/).
 Stocks can be grouped into user-defined portfolios.
 Quotes update every 10 seconds.
 No API key required.
 Everything is contained within index.html, there are no external javascripts or stylesheets to load.

+This for adds basic persoanl stock tracking.
+See the Track your own stocks section below.

 See here for a live demo: https://toddwschneider.com/stocks/

 ## Motivation